cyclus/cyclus.github.com/source/basics/introduction.rst

 Another aspect of this development process is a preference for open source third party libraries where additional functionality is necessary and available from such libraries.
-This includes basic infrastructure such as file input/output, as well as :term:`archetype`-specific capabilities like integer programming for network flow optimization.
+This includes basic infrastructure such as file input/output, as well as archetype-specific capabilities like integer programming for network flow optimization.

-Dynamically loadable Modules
+Dynamically Loadable Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Dynamically loadable modules are the primary mechanism for extending |cyclus|
-with new underlying archetypes.
+with new underlying :term:`archetypes <archetype>`.
 The primary benefit of this
 approach is encapsulation: the :term:`cyclus kernel` is completely independent
 of the individual archetypes and all customization and extension is
 implemented only in the loadable module.
 A secondary benefit of this